crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 ### Ethical hackers are white hat hackers

-Various approaches/perspectives can be used to distinguish between white hat hackers, grey hat hackers, black hat hackers, and hacktivists (see "Other perspectives on hacking/hacker ethics" below).
-However, we make a comparison differentiating between these four hacker groups and their hacking practices on the logic that there is only one category of white hat hacking: legal hacking.
+Various perspectives can be used to distinguish between white hat hackers, grey hat hackers, black hat hackers, and hacktivists (e.g., see "Other perspectives on hacking/hacker ethics").
+However, we make a comparison differentiating between these four hacker groups and their hacking practices on the logic that there is only one category of legal hacking: white hat hacking.
 Ethical hackers necessarily fit into the white hat hackers group—there's no ambiguity regrading the legality of their practices.

-No greyness.
+The imperative that testing must be authorized to avoid legal risks is enriched within industry standards/guidelines such as ISO/IEC 27001

 ISO/IEC 27001: Authorization & Legal Compliance (A.18.1.4) – Testing must be authorized to avoid legal risks (e.g., unauthorized hacking).

 IEEE Code of Ethics (General Ethical Framework): Obtain proper authorization before testing (Ethics 3, 4).

 IEEE Std 802.10-1998 (Interoperable LAN/MAN Security): Though withdrawn in 2006, this standard historically included security testing considerations, emphasizing: Authorized access controls (preventing unauthorized penetration attempts).

+Industry standards/guidelines: ISO/IEC 27001
+Professional associations: ACM Code of Ethics (2018), IEEE standards/guidelines (IEEE Cybersecurity Initiative, IEEE Certified Ethical Hacker (CEH) resources), IEEE code of ethics, IEEE code of conduct.

 Hackers can be divided into a number of groups, some of which “are clearly ethical, others are clearly unethical, and still others exist in a gray area of sorts and whose ethics can be debated”, argues Pashel (2006, p.
 197).
 White hats use their skills “in a manner that most would clearly define as ethical".
 For example, white hat hackers could be employees who "with permission, attack a company’s network in order to determine weaknesses, and law enforcement and intelligence agents who use their skill in the name of national security or to investigate and solve crimes” (p.
 197).